Interntional Business and Development Studies Courses

 This course focuses on cross-cultural management and diversity management in multinational corporations.
-Students are expected to develop theoretical perspectives so that they can apply cross-cultural / diversity management theories to their thesis or future jobs.
+Students are expected to develop theoretical perspectives so that they can apply theories in cross-cultural / diversity management to their theses, graduation projects, or future jobs.

 Those theories are related to current issues of practical management.
-Therefore, interactive discussion among students is highly expected in this course so that students can connect the theories to practical knowledge on management.
-Given the online education, interactive discussion will be limited to some extent as follows.
+Therefore, students are highly expected to participate in class discussions so that they can connect the theories to practical knowledge on management.

 Development Studies Core Courses